Monday for wealth,

 Walking out of the dark pub afterwards, I instinctively blink and narrow my eyes in the bright spring sunshine.
 For a moment I can almost imagine that I have stepped into the bustling street of the 1830s.
 The brewers, the corn merchants, the watermen, the mariners; they are all busy rushing to and from the river.
 I pace up and down the lane alongside them, trying to summon up their ghosts.
 But the shouts of a group of Saturday afternoon revellers spilling out of the pub cut through space and time, and I turn to head back towards the riverside, seeking out the peaceful oasis of the old watermen’s stairs.

 I sit there for a while, watching the Thames as it surges and swirls its way up river, past the neo-Gothic wonder of Tower Bridge.
-Tourists pose for photographs above me, occasionally throwing me a quizical glance, as if they are surprised to see me down here so close to the water (as the stairs are not easy to find).
+Tourists pose for photographs above me, occasionally throwing me a quizical glance, as if they are surprised to see me down here so close to the water.
 I feel safe here – away from the fray and yet still part of the unfolding scenes of the capital on a warm spring weekend.
 The thought occurs to me that I myself am like a ghost – a ghost from the future trying to find a way to reach back into the past.

 Horsleydown Old Stairs at the old Anchor Brewery, Horsleydown